arangodb/docs/3.9/programs-arangoimport-examples-csv.md

 names need to be enclosed in square brackets (`[` and `]`).
 Any characters outside the brackets will be interpreted as literals, and will be added to the new attribute as-is.
-WARNING: If an attribute name that is encolsed in brackets does not exist in the input data, the program will not stop executing, so the execution will not have the expected behavior.
+WARNING: If an attribute name that is enclosed in brackets does not exist in the input data, the program will not stop executing, so the execution will not have the expected behavior.